chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 }
 ```

-The library uses reflection, or a decompiler to turn the public classes and methods into a text representation.
-It then creates an F# `Set<Tuple<string, string>>` of this data.
+The library uses reflection or a decompiler to turn the public classes and methods into a text representation and creates an F# `Set<Tuple<string, string>>` of the API.
 The above class is represented by a Set containing the following tuples:

 ``` fsharp
 ("MyProject",         "MyProject (Namespace)")